How to Meet Military Packaging Standards

 Request A Quote Become A Distributor

 Military packaging consists of preserving and packing items with enough backings to withstand transport and stationary storage.
-However, there are four main categories of standards for different MIL-SPEC packaging standards that play substantial roles in the process.
-These cover different sizes, sensitivities, visual aids and policies:
+However, there are four main categories of guidelines for different MIL-SPEC packaging standards that play substantial roles in the process.
+These standards cover different sizes, sensitivities, visual aids and policies:

 1. Marking Packages